Yoruba literature: Theatre

 Traditional performance modes have strongly influenced the major figures in contemporary Nigerian theatre.
 The work of Chief Hubert Ogunde (sometimes referred to as the "father of contemporary Yoruban theatre") was informed by the Aláàrìnjó tradition and Egungun masquerades.
 He founded the first professional Nigerian theatre company in 1945 and served in many roles, including playwright, in both English and Yoruba.

 Wole Soyinka is "generally recognized as Africa’s greatest living playwright" and was awarded the 1986 Nobel Prize in Literature.
 He writes in English, sometimes a Nigerian pidgin English, and his subjects (in both plays and novels) include a mixture of Western, traditional, and modern African elements.
 He gives the god Ogun a complex metaphysical significance in his work.
 In his essay "The Fourth Stage" (1973), Soyinka argues that "no matter how strongly African authors call for an indigenous tragic art form, they smuggle into their dramas, through the back door of formalistic and ideological predilections, typically conventional Western notions and practices of rendering historical events into tragedy."
-He contrasts Yoruban drama with classical Athenian drama, relating both to the 19th-century German philosopher Friedrich Nietzsche's analysis of the latter in The Birth of Tragedy (1879).
+He contrasts Yoruba drama with classical Athenian drama, relating both to the 19th-century German philosopher Friedrich Nietzsche's analysis of the latter in The Birth of Tragedy (1879).
 Ogun, he argues, is "a totality of the Dionysian, Apollonian and Promethean virtues."
-He develops an aesthetic of Yoruban tragedy based, in part, on the Yoruban religious pantheon (including Ogun and Obatala).
+He develops an aesthetic of Yoruba tragedy based, in part, on the Yoruba religious pantheon (including Ogun and Obatala).

 Akinwunmi Isola was a popular novelist (beginning with O Le Ku, Heart-Rending Incidents, in 1974), playwright, screenwriter, film producer, and professor of the Yoruba language.
 His works include historical dramas and analyses of modern Yoruba novels.